chri3i/Tinvaak2/README.md

 - Extended UI: Aspect Ratio

 ### Skyrim Unbound

 Configure this MCM last.
-Select your loadout, dragons, and dragonborn status. **Note**: If you want to be dragonborn, you have to set your dragonborn status to be dragonborn and not random.
+Select your loadout, dragons, and Dragonborn status. **Note**: If you want to be Dragonborn, you have to set your Dragonborn status to be Dragonborn and not random.
 There are some pre-made presets that you can use if you are struggling to think of what to play.
 When you're ready to create your character, select `Let's go!`

 ## Creating your Character

 Once you have finished the MCM setup, create your character in race menu.
 There are some Racemenu presets included with the list for you to use if you wish to.

 ### Post Creation

 After you have named your character select **stay here** in the options.
 Failure to select this will result in certain post creation scripts not firing correctly and **may break your save**.
 Wait until the prompt to `assign your attributes` comes up and assign your attributes.
 You can then use the `Medical History` book to assign more data to your character should you wish to.
 Once you have completed all this, press the enter key and select `Continue`.

-### Sunhelm (Do This after character creation and having spawned into the world.)
+### Sunhelm (Do this after finishing character creation and spawning into the world.)

 - General Settings
 	- Gameplay Options
 		- Toggle Raw Meat Damage [unchecked]